When you are new to Minimalism, the thought of having a Minimalist Christmas can be daunting.

 For more Experience Gift Ideas, check out this post!

 5) Give Them Something They Want

-I keep an ongoing amazon wish list for each girl and I keep them updated throughout the year.
+I keep an ongoing amazon wish list for each girl that I keep updated throughout the year.
 Anytime one of them mentions something that they would like or I have an idea of something I think they would use I add it to the list.

-Then as birthdays or Christmas approaches, I go through the list and prune it to make sure that everything on the list is something that I would be happy with them having and that they would be thrilled to get.
+Then as birthdays and Christmas approach, I go through the list and prune it to make sure that everything on the list is something that I would be happy with them having and that they would be thrilled to get.

 I have a full post on Intentional Gift Ideas for Kids that you can check out for more ideas, but here are a couple of things to keep in mind when you decide which wants to fulfill.